 Being carnival, there will be a lot of beer consumed and the local beer is not to be missed!
 Of particular note is beer from De Glazen Toren brewery and their five unique 750ml bottled beers, including one named after an infamous 18th-century bandit called Jan de Lichte who was executed on the Aalst Grote Markt and whose story was popularised by Luis Paul Boon in his book De Zoon van Jan de Lichte.

 To sample this and other local beers, head to the cosy Café Den Babbelaer on the Klapstraat, close to Sint-Martinuskerk.
-For an atmospheric lunch or dinner you can also head to De Kapelaan, which is set inside a 19th-century chapel that used to be attached to a convent.

 Will you be at the Aalst Carnaval this year?
 What are your favourite things to see and do in this city?
 Let us know in your comments below and suggest other locations for us to write about as part of our Day Trips from Gent article series.